-- Within 5 days of receiving a completed grievance form, the ethics chair will forward the grievance form via email to the affected member, the president, and the administrative assistant.
+2. Within 5 days of receiving a completed grievance form, the ethics chair will forward the grievance form via email to the affected member, the president, and the administrative assistant.
 The ethics chair is not required to act in instances where the complainant fails to complete the grievance form.
 The affected member will be asked to resolve the matter with the complainant.

-5. If consideration by the ethics committee, then at least three members of the ethics committee must convene to discuss the grievance within 15 days of the request.
-The ethics chair must notify the member via email and certified mail that the ethics committee will be considering the grievance.
+5. If consideration by the ethics committee is requested by a member or required under these procedures, then at least three members of the ethics committee must convene to discuss the grievance within 15 days of the request.
+The ethics chair must notify the member via email that the ethics committee will be considering the grievance.
 This notification will include the anticipated date and time of the committee’s meeting.

-- The member may submit information about the grievance to the ethics chair, the president, and the administrative assistant.
+6. The member may submit information about the grievance to the ethics chair, the president, and the administrative assistant.
 The ethics committee can request additional information from the member and can request the member be available by telephone to answer questions.
-After consideration, the ethics committee can recommend to the executive board that no action is necessary, that the member should be issued a formal warning, that the member should be assigned a mentor or required to complete CEU, that the member’s membership should not be renewed, or that other measures should be taken.
+After consideration, the ethics committee can recommend to the executive board that no action is necessary, that the member should be issued a formal warning, that the member should be assigned a mentor or required to complete CEUs, that the member’s membership should not be renewed, or that other measures should be taken.

-- If the member contests the ethics committee’s recommendation, then the executive board will convene to discuss the grievance within 15 days of receiving notice from the member.
+9. If the member contests the ethics committee’s recommendation, then the executive board will convene to discuss the grievance within 15 days of receiving notice from the member.
 The executive board can request additional information from the member and can request the member be available by telephone to answer questions.
 The executive board can adopt the ethics committee’s recommendation or determine that some other action is necessary.

 10. Within 5 days of making a decision, the president must inform the member of the executive board's decision via email.
 Notification via email must also be sent to the administrative assistant and to the ethics committee.
 General notification may be given to the complainant that the matter has been resolved.
 Except under special circumstances, no details of the outcome will be given to the complainant, the public, or members of The NRWA.